taewhankim/taewhankim.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am a visual prompt tuning researcher for vision & language models and generative models.
-I earned my M.S. in Artificial Intelligence from [Hanyang University](https://www.hanyang.ac.kr).
-I was fortunate to be supervised by [Prof. Dong-Jin Kim](https://sites.google.com/site/djkimcv).<br/>
+Hi!, I'm an AI Researcher specializing in **Vision-Language Models** and **Generative AI**.
+I earned my M.S. in Artificial Intelligence from Hanyang University, where I was advised by [Prof. Dong-Jin Kim](https://sites.google.com/site/djkimcv).<br/>

-My research interests span in computer vision, vision & language, generative models and machine learning.
-More specifically, my primary research is about structured visual prompt tailored to various domains and further explores methods to bridge modality gaps using these prompts.
-My works expect integrating fine-grained and structured representations to generate more effective, interpretable, and robust prompts that align seamless with multi-modal applications.
+My primary research centers on **Visual Prompt Tuning**, with a specific focus on two core objectives: **enhancing visual information** through structured prompts and **mitigating modality gaps** between vision and language.
+I aim to integrate fine-grained representations to create more effective, interpretable, and robust prompts that align seamlessly with multi-modal applications.
+Recently, I have expanded my research scope to **Text-to-Video generation**, exploring novel ways to synthesize dynamic visual content.

 **If you are interested in working with me, please feel free to drop me an email through taewhan7725@gmail.com.**